Language of Racism Symposium

 Welcome to The Language of Racism Symposium at CC Webpage!

-The Language of Racism Symposium has been postponed until September 2020.
+The Language of Racism Symposium has been postponed.
 Details on the new date, location and schedule for the symposium will be posted soon on this site.
 As we look forward to gathering for the symposium in September, The CC Department of Anthropology is happy to share the scholarly presentations on this page.

 About the Symposium